History of Strasbourg: Economic growth under Napoleon

-Franco-Prussian War
+German Empire

 During the Franco-Prussian War and the Siege of Strasbourg, the city was heavily bombarded by the Prussian army.
 The bombardment of the city was meant to break the morale of the people of Strasbourg.
 On 24 and 26 August 1870, the Museum of Fine Arts was destroyed by fire, as was the Municipal Library housed in the Gothic former Dominican church, with its unique collection of medieval manuscripts (most famously the Hortus deliciarum), rare Renaissance books, archeological finds and historical artifacts.
 The gothic cathedral was damaged as well as the medieval church of Temple Neuf, the theatre, the city hall, the court of justice and many houses.
 At the end of the siege 10,000 inhabitants were left without shelter; over 600 died, including 261 civilians, and 3200 were injured, including 1,100 civilians.

 In 1871, after the end of the war, the city was transferred to the newly established German Empire as the capital city of Reichsland Elsass-Lothringen under the terms of the Treaty of Frankfurt.
 As part of Imperial Germany, Strasbourg was rebuilt and developed on a grand and representative scale, such as the Neue Stadt, or "new city" around the present Place de la République.
 Historian Rodolphe Reuss and Art historian Wilhelm von Bode were in charge of rebuilding the municipal archives, libraries and museums.
 The University, founded in 1567 and suppressed during the French Revolution as a stronghold of German sentiment, was reopened in 1872 under the name Kaiser-Wilhelms-Universität.